DrBilitski/DockerJavaContainerVSCode/README.md

 - Terminal `pwd` prints `/app`

 ## Run (inside container)
+- Ensure the Demo.java file is selected and is the active window.
 - Run the code in debug mode with the debug button on the left.